Hysterectomy: Procedure, Recovery Time & Risks

 Recovering from surgery

-Care instructions following a hysterectomy include:
+Care instructions after a hysterectomy usually include:

 Body changes after surgery